klothoplatform/infra-tests/README.md

 ## Running locally

-You must have 2 binaries present at the root of this package
+* You must have an executable `klotho_main` at the root of this package (or a symlink to it).
-* klotho_main - the mainline versions of klotho you want to test
-* klotho_release - the released version of klotho you want to test
+* You may (optionally) have an executable `klotho_release` at the root of this package.
+If you do not, the runner will download the latest release and use that.

 To load your pipenv environment: